Angelica Schuyler Church: Early life

 Angelica Schuyler was born in Albany, New York.
 She was the eldest child of Philip Schuyler and Catherine Van Rensselaer Schuyler.
 Her parents were from wealthy Dutch families prominent since early colonial days.
 Catherine was a descendant of Kiliaen van Rensselaer, one of the founders of New Netherlands.
 The Schuylers were also fourth-generation residents.
-She had seven siblings who lived to adulthood, including Elizabeth Schuyler Hamilton, Margarita Schuyler Van Rensselaer (known as "Peggy"), and Philip Jeremiah Schuyler.
+She had fourteen siblings, seven of which lived to adulthood, including Elizabeth Schuyler Hamilton, Margarita Schuyler Van Rensselaer (known as "Peggy"), and Philip Jeremiah Schuyler.

 Angelica came of age during the troubled times leading up to the American Revolution, and met many prominent Revolutionary leaders.
 Because of her father's rank and political stature, the Schuyler house in Albany was the scene of many meetings and war councils.

 One of the visitors in 1776 was John Barker Church, a British-born merchant who made a fortune during the war supplying the American and French armies.
 At the time of their meeting and subsequent courtship, Church was on a mission from the Continental Congress to audit army supply records.
 Knowing that her father would not bless their marriage because of his suspicions about Church's past, Angelica eloped with John in 1777.
 They had eight children together.